beaker-project/beaker/documentation/user-guide/beaker-provided-tasks.rst

 either run the tests from the development branch of Beaker or the most recent released version.

-This task is being used by the Beaker developers to run the test suite every time a new patch is pushed to the development branch to help prevent any regressions in the code base.
+This task is used by the Beaker developers to run the test suite every time a new patch is pushed to the development branch to help prevent any regressions in the code base.